 Everyone coming to UofL is encouraged to consider walking, bicycling, taking the TARC bus (free with UofL ID!), carpooling, or vanpooling.
 Those needing a car once they're on campus can rent one from our fuel-efficient fleet for a low hourly rate through the UofL CarShare program.
 Bikes can be checked out free for the day from five campus locations through the UofL BikeShare program.
 Full details on all of these transportation alternatives here.

-To be eligible, you must by enrolled or employed by UofL at the time of the deadline and you must indicate an understanding that if your application is accepted for this program, you will have to turn in any current UofL parking permits and you will not be able to purchase any UofL parking permits for the next two years.
-Once the deadline for application has passed each year, vouchers will be distributed to eligible applicants based on priority levels.
-To help focus the program on changing behavior, top priority is given to current UofL parking permit holders, then former UofL parking permit holders, then all others.
+To be eligible for the Earn-A-Bike program, you must be enrolled or employed by UofL at the time of the deadline and you must indicate an understanding that if your application is accepted, you will have to turn in any current UofL parking permits and you will not be able to purchase any UofL parking permits for the next two years.
+Once the deadline for application has passed each year, vouchers are distributed to eligible applicants based on priority levels.
+Because this program is focused on changing behavior and reaching as many people as possible, top priority is given to current UofL parking permit holders, then former UofL parking permit holders, then all others.
+Those new to campus are given special consideration.
 Former program beneficiaries are given lowest priority.

 How the Program Works:

 - Those students, faculty and staff who qualify and are selected will be notified via email just after the application deadline that they are eligible to pick up a voucher worth up to $400 (sales tax-exempt), to be used at designated local bike shops.